adamrutter/random-quotes/README.md

 The 'Learn More' button opens the author's Wikipedia entry (if one is available) in a new tab.

-A function `learnMoreState(author, pageExists)` is called to determine whether should the button should be active or not (based on whether the page exists).
+A function `learnMoreState(author, pageExists)` is called to determine whether the button should be active or not (based on the existence of the page).
 If it is active, it links to the Wikipedia entry; if it is inactive, the `disabled` class is added to the element and it is restyled.

 ## Colour

-On producing a new quote, a new colour is chosen randomly for the buttons and background.
+On producing a quote, a new colour is chosen randomly for the buttons and background.
 This is done by setting a new `style.backgroundColor` on relevant elements, defined using the CSS `hsl` function with a random number between 0 and 359 as the hue.

 ```javascript
 const randomNum = Math.floor(Math.random() * 359);